openqasm/openqasm/source/language/types.rst

 declares a quantum register with ``size`` qubits.
 Sizes must always be :ref:`compile-time constant <const-expression>` positive integers.
-Quantum registers are static arrays of qubits that cannot be dynamically resized.
+Quantum registers cannot be resized after declaration.

 The label ``name[j]`` refers to a qubit of this register, where :math:`j\in \{0,1,\dots,\mathrm{size}(\mathrm{name})-1\}` is an integer.